Ahmed Taymour: Biography

 He was widowed early when his wife died of measles, and he left his family's house in Cairo to the nearby countryside.
-He focused on the education of his two sons, Muhammad and Mahmud Taymur who gained fame as a playwright and as a novelist, respectively.
+He focused on the education of his two sons, Muhammad Taymur and Mahmud Taymur who gained fame as a playwright and as a novelist, respectively.
 As a wealthy scholar and bibliophile Ahmed encouraged their literary pursuits.

 Aisha had been influenced by the Ottoman age notion of 'pure aesthetics'.
 Ahmed's outlook was more on the search of a renewed Arab Golden Age, which was common among Egyptian intellectuals after the 1882 British Rule in Egypt.
 He however as a man of "many letters" pioneered the study of folklore and folkart, including the shadow play tradition, that had spread during the Ottoman period.
 In the 1920s he collaborated with Syrian journalist Muhib Al Din Al Khatib and funded his magazines, Al Zahra and Al Fath.

 Taymour Pasha wrote among others, the following six books in Arabic: